holdings420/Preservingbiologicalmass/README.md

 # Preserving Biological Mass as a Food Source
-The purpose of this document and project is to preserve biological mass to elongate the freshness of food.
-It is in the public interest to raise the standard of everyday food.
-I believe humans prefer to enjoy what they eat.
-Let's transform traditional preserves into flavor packed, nutritionally dense, preserves.
-It is in our interest to bring forth the industrialization of high quality food for all social classes and citizens.
+The purpose of this document and project is to preserve fruits/plant matter in orderr to elongate the freshness for space travel and for basic consumption.
+The project stands for the elevation of the everyday food with the public interest in mind.
+I believe humanity will enjoy the flavor and nutrition of a novel vegan preserve.
+It is in public interest to bring forth the industrialization of high quality affordable preserves for all social classes and citizens.

-We ask how can we preserve something for a long time without thermal degradation.
-The procedure is bringing biological mass to a low activity of microbial life to enable the long term preservation of biological mass.
+We ask how can we preserve something for a long time without the thermal degradation of traditional jam making methodology.
+The procedure brings fruit/plant matter to a low activity of microbial life to enable the long term preservation of fruit/plant matter.
 In order to achieve preservation, the final substance needs to approach a low level of hydration.
-Reduction of water activity level ranging from 0.5-0.8 would create an environment where microbial activity is reduced or stunted.
-Methods such as sublimation of water, addition of food grade sweetening agents, and pH adjustments using organic acids.
+Reduction of water activity level by 0.5 - 0.8 would create an environment where microbial activity is reduced or stunted.
+Methods such as sublimating the water in fruit/plant matter, addition of food grade sweetening agents, and acidifying using organic acids, decrease the microbial activity level.

-The preserve after having water acivity reduced by 0.5-0.8 would be at a level of 0.2-0.5 An ideal water activity level would be 0.16 for the preserve.
+The preserve after having the water acivity reduced by 0.5-0.8 would be at a water activity level of 0.2-0.5 An ideal water activity level would be 0.16 for the preserve.

 ## Drying Fruits
-How to dry fruits while preserving the aromatics of the fruit:
+How to freeze dry fruits while preserving the aromatics of the fruit:
 - Set the vacuum to 3-4.5 torr of pressure
 - Set the Temperature range to -50C to 0C